-Elizabeth Gardner focuses her practice on all phases of litigation involving patented and trade secret protected technology.
-Ms. Gardner has represented clients in a broad range of technology areas, including in the chemical, materials, pharmaceutical, electrical, medical products, and medical diagnostics industries.
+Elizabeth Gardner handles a variety of patent-related matters including litigation, client counseling, the negotiation and drafting of technology transfer agreements, license agreements, joint development agreements, as well as the prosecution of patents before the United States Patent and Trademark Office.
+For over 20 years, she has focused her practice on all phases of litigation involving patented and trade secret protected technology.
+She has represented clients in a broad range of technology areas, including in the chemical, materials, pharmaceutical, electrical, medical products, and medical diagnostics industries.
 She has represented clients in numerous bench trials, jury trials, pre-trial proceedings in both Federal district courts, the International Trade Commission, and in appeals before the U.S. Court of Appeals for the Federal Circuit.
 She has also represented clients in patent office proceedings including inter partes reviews (IPR), reexaminations, and interferences.

 In 2014, Ms. Gardner was recognized as a New York “IP Star” by Managing Intellectual Property.

 - Representing Barnes & Noble in defending its NOOK eReader products from claims of patent infringement made by Microsoft in the ITC concerning various hardware and software patents.

 - Representing The Heirs of Richard Ritchie, the formulator of Pepsi Cola, against Pepsico, Inc. concerning the heirs’ ownership of certain documents and intellectual property relating to Pepsi Cola.